Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Maximum likelihood estimation

 \section{Maximum likelihood estimation}

-This section focuses on the maximum likelihood estimation of the unknown model parameters $\alpha$ and $\lambda$ of the logistic exponential distribution with CDF (\ref{eq1.2}) based on the progressive type-I hybrid censored sample.
-Given the observed data, the likelihood function of $\alpha$ and $\lambda$ can be written as follows: \\\\ Case-$A$ :
+This section focuses on the maximum likelihood estimation of the unknown model parameters $\alpha$ and $\lambda$ of the LE distribution with CDF (\ref{eq1.2}) based on PT-IHC sample.
+Given the observed data, the likelihood function of $\alpha$ and $\lambda$ can be written as follows: